How many screws are needed per sheet of drywall?

 Drywall nails per sheet

-When using drywall nails instead of screws, you should install nails every 6 inches along the width of the sheet.
-When using 48 inch wide sheets, this means you will have 8 nails in each stud when the sheets are hung perpendicular to the framing.
+When using drywall nails instead of screws, you should install nails every 6 inches.
+What about the area between the studs?
+Since wall studs are usually placed every 16 inches, this means that some nails will have more than 16 inches between them.
+The general principle to go by is that if there is backing behind the drywall, a drywall nail should be installed on that backing every 6 inches.
+When using 48 inch wide sheets, this means you will have about 8 nails in each stud if the sheets are hung perpendicular to the framing.
 The nails on the perimeter should be at least ⅜ of an inch from the edge.
+This means that for a 4' x 12' sheet of drywall, you will use approximately 72 drywall nails.

 If you decide to use drywall adhesive when hanging drywall, you will still need to use screws or fasteners, but not nearly as many.
 A glob of drywall glue should be used at least every 12 inches along the studs and more in areas where you foresee problems with adhesion.
 In practice it is usually best to apply a steady stream of glue along the entire stud to ensure consistent adhesion in every part of the sheet of drywall.
 You will still need to use the same amount of drywall screws or nails along the perimeter of the sheet as you would without using glue, but you will use much less in the field.